kartiksharma09/login-signup-using-python/README.md

 # login-signup-using-python
-in this made login and signup page on CLI and for database i used JSON .
+in this i made login and signup page on CLI and for database i used JSON .